Seo > Keyword usage

-In the above example, there is no way whatsoever that a search engine would know that the webpage was describing a hotel in Chicago!
-A search for "chicago hotels" would not include that website in its results.
+In the above example, there is no text that a search engine would use to knw that the webpage was describing a hotel in Chicago!
+A search for "chicago hotels" may not include that website in its results.

 To ensure that website is found for search terms like "hotel" and Chicago" they must add those words to the site.
 If they changed the text from - "The hip and cool place to stay downtown" to "The hip hotel of downtown Chicago" then it would improve it's rankings for the keywords "chicago" and "hotel".

 Business name and address

 One very common example of this is when a business uses their name only in images such as the logo.
 Often a business name and address are found in an image rather than text.

 It is not uncommon to find a small business website that never once uses their business name in text anywhere on the site.

 - The main way a search engine determines what a website is about is the words used within it.